Auditory CognitionCopyright: Sabine Schlittmeier

 Auditory cognition of irrelevant sounds

 Regarding irrelevant background sounds, we are interested in identifying the decisive sound characteristics for disturbance effects on certain cognitive performances as well as in explaining and modelling the found effect patterns.
 Our findings are also used to develop and evaluate acoustic optimizations in working and other environments, e.g. for the Sound Design of partial maskers which are played in office environments to abate office noise.
-Here, we are in particular interested in the differential effects of the acoustic environment on objective performance parameters and subjective well-being.
+Here, we are particularly interested in the differential effects of the acoustic environment on objective performance parameters and subjective well-being.